Promist-Moon/canvas-notion-tracker/README.md

 A Python script that loads your assignments, due or completed, from your Canvas account straight into your Notion dashboard.

 ### Acknowledgements
-The original source code belongs to [@dpshade](https://github.com/dpshade).
+This extension uses original source code belonging to [@dpshade](https://github.com/dpshade), but features additional customisation.
 [Link to the original repo](https://github.com/dpshade/canvas-notion-api).

 ### Disclaimer
 This extension is specialised for NUS students, especially with how Semesters and Weeks are computed.
 If you are a non-NUS student, please edit `scripts/date_helpers.py` and `config/schema.py`